antmar1271/rails_solutions/README.md

 # rails_solutions
-save all the custom gem to develop web-app more easily
+save all the customs gems to develop web-app more easily